tranqui/rimeflows/README.md

 * Hiemenz
 * ?

-The main flow fields are summarised with schematics and showing their collection efficiencies by running:

-    python schematics.py

 ### Bonus figures

 Bonus figure, showing transition from exp scaling to normal (square root) scaling of capture efficiency as initial conditions are rescaled in the inviscid flow case: